Hannalysis/100DaysOfCode/README.md

   Today I continued looking into the web scraping tools in python, and completed my own project - scraping the top 100 games of all time from empireonline, and printing out the list into a text document.

-  Overall the project went pretty smoothly; it took me a little while to figure out the list comprehenion I needed to remove the html tags from the original printout inside the terminal, mind.
+  Overall the project went pretty smoothly; it took me a little while to figure out the list comprehension I needed to remove the html tags from the original printout inside the terminal, mind.
   Once I had the list printed out with strings only, it was a matter of using the _reverse()_ function (so the listed printed from 1 instead of 100), and then using the _write()_ function in a for loop to place the items into a list with a new line (/n) spacing.
-  I had to make a condtional as the write command has multiple modes; one for making a new txt file, and one for editing it, so I made it so the write iteration only passed through the once, and then took the main loop code after (by using i increments).
+  I had to make a conditional as the write command has multiple modes; one for making a new txt file, and one for editing it, so I made it so the write iteration only passed through the once, and then took the main loop code after (by using i increments).

   ------------